Intellisrc/docker-wp-fpm-alpine/README.md

 # docker-wp-fpm-alpine
-Wordpress running with PHP-FPM (v7) and lighttpd inside a Docker container running Alpine
+Wordpress running with PHP-FPM (v7) and lighttpd inside a Docker container running Alpine with Redis as object cache.

 Arguments: